bart-kroon/TM1/README.md

 # Scope

-The normative decoding process for MPEG Immersive Video (MIV) is specified in *Potential improvements of MIV* [[3]](#references).
+The normative decoding process for MPEG Immersive Video (MIV) is specified in *Text of ISO/IEC DIS 23090-12 MPEG Immersive Video* [[3]](#references).
+The latest public draft of the specification is *Potential improvements of MIV* [[2]](#references).
 The TMIV reference software provides a reference implementation of non-normative encoding and rendering techniques and the normative decoding process for the MIV standard.

-The test model document [[2]](#references) provides an algorithmic description for the TMIV encoder and decoder/renderer.
-The purpose of this document is to promote a common understanding of the coding features, in order to facilitate the assessment of the technical impact of new technologies during the standardization process. *Common Test Conditions for MPEG Immersive Video* [[4]](#references) provides test conditions including TMIV-based anchors.
+The test model document [[4]](#references) provides an algorithmic description for the TMIV encoder and decoder/renderer.
+The purpose of this document is to promote a common understanding of the coding features, in order to facilitate the assessment of the technical impact of new technologies during the standardization process. *Common Test Conditions for MPEG Immersive Video* [[5]](#references) provides test conditions including TMIV-based anchors.
 Configuration files are included with the reference software.

 # Build and installation instructions